topkecleon/telegram-bot-bash/doc/6_reference.md

 *usage:* send_venue "${CHAT[ID]}" "Latitude" "Longitude" "Title" "Address" "foursquare id (optional)"

+##### send_sticker
+`send_sticker` sends a sticker using a `file_id` to send a sticker that exists on the Telegram servers.

+*usage:*  send_sticker "$CHAT[ID]" "file_id"

 ----

 ##### send_keyboard
-`send_keyboard` sends a custom keyboard, a Telegram client will it show instead of the regular keyboard.
+`send_keyboard` sends a custom keyboard, Telegram clients will show it instead of the regular keyboard.
-If a user click a button on the custom keyboard, the text shown on the button is send to the chat.
+If the user press a button on the custom keyboard, the text shown on the button is send to the chat.

 Example Keyboard Array definitions: